 Go to Settings -> Transaction Types and edit the Transaction Type you wish to set the rule for (most likely the “Sales Order” Transaction).

-Go to the Fields tab and click “Add an Advanced Custom Field”.
+Go to the Fields tab and click “Add Custom Field”.

 Enter a Field name (the Field API Name will be auto-filled).

 Click “Edit” on the Formula box.
 This is where you enter the condition to be checked.